 There are 2 ways to insert the images into a webpage:

 - By providing a full path or address (URL) to access an internet file.

 - By providing the file path relative to the location of the current web page file.

-Let’s first discuss inserting the image to the webpage & simultaneously, we will understand both the above approaches.
+We will first discuss inserting the image to the webpage & simultaneously, we will understand both the above approaches.

 Adding images on a webpage: The <img> tag is used to add or embed the images to a webpage/website.
 The “img” tag is an empty tag, which means it can contain only a list of attributes and it has no closing tag.
-The addition of the images improves the quality along with enhances the design structure, appearance of the webpage.
+The addition of the images improves the quality along with enhancing the design structure, appearance of the webpage.
 Nowadays, a website does not directly add images to a web page, as the images are linked to web pages by using the <img> tag which holds space for the image.

 <img src="url" alt="some_text" width="" height="">

 Attribute: The <img> tag has following attributes:

 - src: It is used to specify the path to the image.